knn8894/AI_Quiz_Generator/README.md

 - OR-

 Navigate to 'login' to create a user account.
-Log out of the user account and login to the admin account to assign a generated quiz to a user.
+Log out of the user account and login to the default admin account to assign a generated quiz to a user.
+Email: <your-email>@example.com PW: <password>
-(Admin account credentials can be modified in the 'app.py' code).
+(Admin account credentials can be modified in the 'app.py' code line 384).

 ## API Reference